Francisco-Castro/seven_sage/README.md

 Case L25:
 Finally, John asks the application to include even those universities into which he has a below average chance of admission (L25).
 The app adds to the (L50) list, two additional Law Schools: Harvard and Yale.
 While his chances of admission to these institutions are not good, he has a slight chance of acceptance.

+Note: You can change the score in the settings url: http://localhost:4000/students/settings